rosedu/techblog/_posts/_2013-03-16-git-is-the-answer-1.md

 author: Răzvan Deaconescu and Mihai Maruseac
 ---

-TODO: some intro
+TODO: some intro MM

 ## User Setup

-TODO
+TODO RD

 ## Handling Line Endings Like a Pro

-TODO
+TODO MM

 ## How to Create and Setup a Local Repo

-TODO
+TODO RD

 ## I Want To Tweak A Commit

-TODO
+TODO MM

 ## But My Commit Is Too Big

-TODO
+TODO MM

 ## I Don't Want This Commit Anymore

-TODO
+TODO RD

 ## I Want To Change This File Silently

-TODO
+TODO RD